huberfe/quantum-code-bounds/index.md

 ## SDP bounds on quantum codes

 Upper and lower bounds on quantum error correcting codes.
+Maximum code size $K$ of nonadditive quantum codes for a given $n$ and $\delta$.
+Lower and upper bounds are separated by a dash $-$.
+If one number is shown only, upper and lower bounds meet.
+A $0$ implies that such code do not exist.
+When our SDP improves a known bound, the stronger SDP bound it highlighted in bold with the previous bound in parenthesis.

 Upper bounds based on the SDP framework developed in